-Arius Was Called the Father of All Heretics!
+Arius Was The Father of All Heretics!

 The time had finally come for one of history’s biggest losers to get a little recognition!
 Arius of Alexandria was certainly considered heretical and was even known as the “father of all heretics”.
 His adversaries liked to call his followers “Ariomaniacs”!
 It is hard to know exactly what he believed since all of his original writings were burned on the orders of Constantine.
 Some people, however, think there is a slight chance he may have been right about a few things!
-The Awards Committee thought giving him a Wordy award was altogether in order.
+The Awards Committee thought giving him a Windy award was altogether in order.

 Arius Had Been Censored and Silenced

 Many felt it was time at last to give Arius the chance to speak for himself!
 He had been vilified, silenced and censored for so long that it just didn’t seem fair to keep it up.
-After all, Arius was already dead, like all the other theologians at the Allstars Reunion!
-Like them, he came to the reunion by special permission from God!
+After all, Arius was already dead, just like all the other theologians at the Allstars Reunion!
+Like them, he also came to the reunion by special permission from God!
 Why not give him an opportunity to express himself?
 What harm could there possibly be in giving him an award?

 Maybe Arius Wasn’t Completely Evil?

 Moderator: Good evening everyone!
 Tonight we are going to do something that is almost unthinkable!
 We are going to recognize someone who has disagreed with us!
 Let us concede there is a very slight chance that Arius was not totally 100% wrong (just kidding!) about everything.
 We all know it is unlikely he got anything right but we should at least consider the possibility.
 Not only that, we are even going to acknowledge that our theological adversary may not be completely evil!
 How’s that for being gracious!

 Arius Was Theology’s Biggest Loser